 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term stay patients that required more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
+This is the percent of residents who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This metric is a measure of the number of hospitalizations per thousand days of patient care.
-Avoiding the hospital is critical to maintaining the physical well-being of nursing home residents.
+This datapoint is a measure of the number of hospitalizations per thousand days of patient care.
+Avoiding hospitalizations is critical to the physical health of patients.

 Short-term Care: Rehospitalizations